paragpathak2006/test_water/docs/SOLUTION.md

 ### Performance
 The performance test revealed that the kdtree algorithm approach was found to be 10x faster than the baseline proximity approach.

-Event times for the following were tabulated
+Event times for the following algorithms were tabulated

 Convex hull difference
 ```
 - Baseline : Δt =  37.0425ms